 Research shows why employers lowball freelancers and creatives

-- Unreasonable requests seemed more appropriate in professions associated with passion such as artists, animal trainers, social workers and ecologists (versus others like bill collectors and store clerks)
+- Unreasonable requests seemed more appropriate in professions associated with passion such as artists, animal trainers, social workers and ecologists (versus other jobs like bill collectors and store clerks)

 - When reading reports about grad student subjected to unreasonable deadlines and verbal abuse, participants rated him as more passionate than those who weren’t mistreated

 - The tendency to exploit came from two key beliefs: that work is its own reward, and that the employee would have volunteered regardless.
 Both beliefs are called compensatory justifications.

 “We want to see the world as fair and just,” Kay said.
 “When we are confronted with injustice, rather than fix it, sometimes our minds tend to compensate instead.
 We rationalize the situation in a way that seems fair, and assume the victims of injustice must benefit in some other way.”

 Knowing that the pervading industry and culture favors—or at least tacitly justifies—the exploitation of passionate workers, what solutions do we have as freelancers?

 - Deciding if a job will actually give us any of the following in an acceptable measure in relative proportion to the commitment: money, perks, enjoyment, experience, portfolio, networking

 - Containing our immediate enthusiasm for a particular job until we establish the objective parameters of the work (timeline and compensation) or better yet, until we seal the deal